Key Takeaways

 - Government Action Required: First Amendment retaliation claims apply when a government actor punishes you for protected speech—private employers generally aren't covered.

-- Citizen Complainants: Private citizens who file complaints, speak at meetings, or criticize officials can sue if the government retaliates against them.
+- Citizen Complainants: Private citizens who file complaints, speak at meetings, or criticize officials may have claims if the government retaliates against them.

 The First Amendment and Government Retaliation